Meet us at E-commerce Warsaw Expo, 25th of October 2024

 For example, if a website visitor searches for a fantasy book, you can suggest buying an additional book of the same genre, author, or series.

-And yet, rarely the e-store has an integrated cross-selling feature in its CMS.
-And even those who do have it, they rarely exploit it.
+And yet, hardly ever do e-stores have an integrated cross-selling feature in their CMS.
+And even those who do have it, rarely exploit it.

 So, are you using these best-converting cross-sell opportunities in your site search?